 Learn all you can about the companies you are competing with so you can make more persuasive arguments when engaging candidates currently working for your competition.
 For example, if you learn that people hate the blue carpeting at one rival company, be sure to mention how much you and your co-workers admire the red carpeting at your office.
 Make sense?

-While these tips are intended to make good Sourcers better, even great, these habits should also be explored when hiring Sourcers.
+While these effective sourcing strategies in recruitment are intended to make good Sourcers better, even great, these habits should also be explored when hiring Sourcers.
 In those instances, ask open-ended questions that encourage Sourcers to prove how these 7 habits play in their everyday work life.
 If they cannot, maybe you have an opportunity to recruit the better Sourcers who can.